byuids-resumes/Matthews-Resume/README.md

 ### I. Use Github Pages to publish it online

 1. Edit or move your resume to the `index.md` file in the `docs` folder.
-2. Go to settings > GitHub pages to make the changes shown.
+2. Go to settings > GitHub pages to make the changes shown....

 ![](docs_setup.png)